mattchung1/wavesense-project/README.rst

 I2C to an ISP is required.
 Two outputs from the ISP should be PWM signals running to 2 different H-bridges connected to their own motors.

-The sample uses sample header files and this file should be placed in ~/ncs/v2.9.0/zephyr/wavesense-firmware-amg88xx-vl53
+The firmware code uses sample header files from Zephyr and this file should be placed in the directory:
+~/ncs/v2.9.0/zephyr/wavesense-firmware-amg88xx-vl53

 References